leonawicz/tabr/README.md

 from GitHub, which all the current online documentation is updated for (this document, the `pkgdown` website, help files and vignettes).

-You can install tabr v0.3.5 from CRAN with:
+Install the CRAN release of `tabr` with

 ``` r
 install.packages("tabr")
 ```

-You can install the latest from GitHub with:
+Install the development version from GitHub with

 ``` r
 # install.packages("remotes")